-Catherine Ribeiro was born in 1939, the daughter of Portuguese immigrants.
+Catherine Ribeiro was born in Lyon, France, in 1941, the daughter of Portuguese immigrants.
 She starred in Jean Luc Godard's controversial film 'Les Carabiniers' aged 22, where she played a partisan.
 Here she met (and later married) guitarist and sound sculptor Patrice Moullet, the core member of the group they were to later form called Alpes.
 They released the first album Catherine Ribeiro + 2 Bis in 1969, but didn't use the name Alpes until the second album Nr.2.
 Her daughter Ioana was born sometime around 1971 and inspired many songs.
 Catherine is most well-known in France for her recording of Edith Piaf songs, but the music of Alpes under discussion here is much more revolutionary.

 There is also a Catherine Ribeiro book that I've not read called Femme de parole (Chanteurs poetes de notre temps) (1998) [L'Etoile du Sud] ISBN 2912427029, and she also wrote a book in 1999 about her childhood called "L'Enfance" (childhood), which was published in France.

 [UPDATE: Discogs has a full list of records, including...
 Wow!
 A 4CD box reissue, and now a 9CD box :-]

 Catherine also recorded some solo albums without Alpes, which I've not heard but have read are in a different style, more chanson (French song) oriented, and not at all like the progressive music of Alpes.

 (I've still not yet got the first two albums.
 And I never found the original Festival, Philips and Phonogram LPs, which are collectable now.)

 This album appears on The Nurse With Wound List.